rlannon/vscode-sin-lang/vscode_package/README.md

 # SIN README

 This extension allows VSCode to be used as an IDE for the SIN programming language.
-Currently includes syntax highlighting.
+Currently includes syntax highlighting, but future extensions will include a language server that allows for semantic highlighting as well as other useful features.

 ## Features